-Only people with an editor role in an organization or workspace can access the branching feature
+Only people with a paid seat in an organization or workspace can access the branching feature

 If changes are made in the main file, Figma will notify any branches that updates are available.
 If you have edit access to the branch, you can review and apply those updates to your branch.

 It's not possible to choose which changes from the main file you want to apply.
 You'll need to receive all updates from the main file.

 If there are changes to layers you are editing in your branch, you may need to resolve conflicts.
 You can do this as soon as new changes are available, or when you merge the branch.

 Caution: If you have an active memory limit banner in your file, you can't review and merge changes.
 Figma will disable the Review and merge changes setting.
 To get updates from the main file or merge a branch, you need to reduce your memory usage.